texfaq/texfaq.github.io/FAQ-protect.md

     in later revisions of LaTeX.
 -  Some commands, such as `\end` and `\nocite`, are fragile even though they have no optional arguments.
--  The ''user's way'' of creating a command with an optional argument (using `\newcommand` or `\newcommand*`) now always creates a robust command (though macros without optional arguments may still be fragile if they do things that are themselves fragile).
+-  The "user's way" of creating a command with an optional argument (using `\newcommand` or `\newcommand*`) now always creates a robust command (though macros without optional arguments may still be fragile if they do things that are themselves fragile).